 Here are some career thoughts to think about.
 They include:

-* If you’re unemployed, work through anxiety by seeking professional help, put some joy in your life, don’t catastrophise your situation, accept your situation and work with it the best way you can.
+* If you’re unemployed, work through anxiety by seeking professional help.
+Put some joy in your life, rather than turning your situation into a catastrophe.
+Accept your circumstance, and work with it the best way you can.

 * You need to have a vision of what you need to do now.
 Think in terms of multiple streams of income.
 You might consider temporary work or other types of freelance projects.
 You can still work in your current job.

 * It’s important to remember that every experience you have will help you.
 You will always use your education and skills.
 You have not wasted your time.
 You’re smarter and will make better choices because you will have more options.

 * Use your highly sensitive intuition to guide you to your best career possibilities.

 * Define who you are and what you aren’t.
 Identify your skills and interests.
 This is important information to know about yourself.
 Write this information down and add to it.
 Use this time for a journey of self- discovery.

 * Partner your services with others to beat the recession by bartering.